XiaoMi/mace/docs/user_guide/basic_usage.rst

         - Use the `-abi` parameter to specify the ABI.
 Supported ABIs are armeabi-v7a, arm64-v8a, arm_linux_gnueabihf, aarch64_linux_gnu and host (for host machine, linux-x86-64).
 The default ABI is arm64-v8a.
         - For each ABI, several runtimes can be chosen by specifying the `-runtimes` parameter.
 Supported runtimes are CPU, GPU, DSP and APU.
 By default, the library is built to run on CPU.
         - Omit the `-static` option if a shared library is desired instead of a static one.
 By default, a shared library is built.
+        - Omit the `-rpcmem` option if your target device chipset is not manufactured by Qualcomm.
         - See 'bash tools/bazel_build_standalone_lib.sh -help' for detailed information.
         - DO respect the hyphens ('-') and the underscores ('_') in the ABI.